davidffa/FileGuard/README.md

 # Project Specifications (Delivery 1)
 For the first delivery of the project the following methods and strategies where implemented.
 ## Repository
-From the server side, persistence of documents, organizations and subjects was implemented using PostgreSQL as a database.
+From the server side, persistence of documents, organizations and subjects were implemented using PostgreSQL as a database.
 The files and metadata are saved on disk.
 Sessions are not persistent, which means, in case of server restart, all previous sessions stop being valid.
 The server master_key is derived from a password asked by the server once it starts (in case of using our docker compose file, the password is pre-defined).
 This master_key will be used to create the repository public_key, that should be known by each client.
 ## Security and Integrity of Communications between Client-Server